COVESA/capicxx-wamp-tools/README.md

 The binding code generator from this project will create C++ code which needs a proper runtime library.
 One can find the runtime library in the companion project https://github.com/GENIVI/capicxx-wamp-runtime.
+Please ensure that the runtime library version matches the code generator version.

 ## Further information